 Doctoring 1 has undergone significant changes over the past several years thanks to valuable feedback from our students.
 We have re-structured the timing of our application sessions to better support skills development in note writing and oral presentations.
 Each year we add additional infographics to better communicate the skills development timeframes expected throughout the course.
 Based on feedback from the last 2 years, students are increasingly confident in their physical examination skills at the end of Doctoring 1.
-In response to student performance and feedback on the Doctoring 1 Module 3 Assessment (D1M3A) created in AY 2022-2023, we are adding additional teaching about pulmonary cluster physical exam skills to Module 2 and practice opportunities for prioritized problem lists and clinical reasoning justifications to Modules 2 and 3 this year.
+In response to student performance and feedback on the Doctoring 1 Module 3 Assessment (D1M3A) created in AY 2022-2023, we added additional teaching about pulmonary cluster physical exam skills to Module 2 and practice opportunities for prioritized problem lists and clinical reasoning justifications to Modules 2 and 3 last year.
+This year, we are re-organizing the introduction to physical exam skills to primarily occur in physical exam focused sessions instead of during sessions where there is also a case discussion.